 Mary Barry is a writer with more than 12 years of experience, primarily working in health and education.
 She specializes in marketing copy for print, web and social media, but has also been published in fitness and business magazines, including Commercial Executive Magazine.
 Mary enjoys fashion, fitness and poker, avoids gluten like the plague and is rarely seen without her kitten heels.

 Leslie Gospill began her career in Colorado as one of state’s first female sportswriters.
 She moved on to write for national publications — including San Francisco Chronicle, Golf Digest, Self Magazine and Shape Magazine — eventually starting her own marketing communications agency in San Francisco and publishing a regional lawyers’ magazine.
-Now living in Phoenix, Leslie is celebrating her seventh year with the University, where she also earned her MBA.
+Now living in Phoenix, Leslie is celebrating her seventh year with the University.

 Jill Elaine Hughes has worked as a professional writer, editor and journalist for nearly two decades, contributing articles to, among others, the Chicago Tribune, Chicago Reader and The Washington Post; she has also authored several books.
 Jill's beats include health care, psychology and technology, though she also enjoys covering topics she knows nothing about.
 Based in Chicago, she is a history buff who loves old Hollywood movies and Renaissance fairs.